-How to Open a Business Bank Account in Three Easy Steps
+Opening a Business Bank Account in Three Easy Steps

-Posted by Pam Hill in BankingMarch 9, 2023(Last Updated April 18, 2023)5 min read
+Posted by Pam Hill in BankingDecember 17, 20225 min read

 Key Takeaways

-• Open your account by funding it with a check, cash, or a transfer from your personal bank account.
+• Open your account by funding it with a check, cash or a transfer from your personal bank account.

 Are you ready to make some real money moves?

 Opening a business bank account is an important milestone for an entrepreneur.
-A business bank account, like obtaining a federal tax identification number for the business, also called an Employee Identification Number (EIN), represents the first tangible steps in establishing the business as an entity separate and distinct from you, the business owner.
+A business bank account, like obtaining a federal tax identification number for the business, also called an EIN number, represents the first tangible steps in establishing the business as an entity separate and distinct from you, the business owner.
+Opening an account is a straightforward process, but it’s important to be prepared and know what kinds of accounts exist, which one works best for you, and the documents you’ll need to apply.

 Step 1: Gather Required Documents